nucleartide/Breadforge/.github/pull_request_template.md

 > Explain what you did, how you did it, and why you did it.
 Discuss any lessons that might be useful to others.
 >
-> (Note to self: it's easiest to do a stream-of-consciousness write-up of what you did.)
+> (Note to self: it's easiest to do a stream-of-consciousness write-up of what you did.
+Remember to write for the Game Codebase Tour audience.)

 ...